DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grouping-state.md

 ### <a name="draft-grouping"></a>DraftGrouping

-Describes grouping options used for preview
+Describes grouping options used for preview.

 A value with the following shape: